nirzaf/dotnetblogs/README.md

    * Push your changes to the `main` branch
    * The workflow will detect the mismatch and fix it
    * It will commit the updated package-lock.json file

+#### TypeScript Configuration

+The project includes proper TypeScript configuration for both Next.js and Cypress:

+1. **Main TypeScript Configuration** (`tsconfig.json`):
+   - Includes `baseUrl` set to the root directory
+   - Configures path aliases for imports
+   - Includes all TypeScript files in the project

+2. **Cypress TypeScript Configuration** (`cypress/tsconfig.json`):
+   - Extends the main configuration
+   - Adds Cypress-specific types
+   - Disables isolatedModules for better compatibility with Cypress

 ## Essential “Medium-Style” Features